alexadamsportfolio/single-body-automaton/the-math-behind-it.md

 Then, the ant will step forth onto the grid cell adjacent to its origin cell in the direction determined by its rotation, and the original cell will have its boolean value toggled - white becomes black, and black white.

 Now, what I wanted to do was formulate an analogy for Langton's Ant on a 2-dimensional Euclidean plane with continuous, rather than boolean, values at each point.
-Seeing as the position of the body can be visualized by concatenating rotating step-arrows, it can be easily represented in terms of complex exponentials:
+Seeing as the position of the body can be conceptualized by concatenating rotating step-arrows, it can be easily represented in terms of complex exponentials:

 $$x_{n+1}=x_n+e^{i(\frac{\pi}{2}-\pi\phi_{n}(x_n)+\theta_n)}  [\\mathrm{I}]$$